 As Daniel Friebe tells in “Mountain Higher“, Italian coach Luigi Cecchini lives near the climb and for years it was his testing ground, both for himself and his clients.
 Cecchini’s reputation is ambiguous, a coach of many “dirty” riders but never directly linked to scandal.
 That’s him and Bjarne Riis in the picture above and it seems to be right on the Serra “finish line”.

 The internet says Ivan Basso holds the best time with 16.10 but Friebe mentions Jan Ullrich and 15.40.
 Such times can pollute the climb and no Court of Arbitration will ever amend them.
 Yet it cannot be stressed enough that these negative associations are not the reality.
-The pros who train diligently, the hundreds of cyclists who ride up, the hikers and mountain bikers as well as the people who just drive up for the view are each getting their piece of the mountain, this is a popular place that belongs to everyone.
+The pros who train diligently, the hundreds of cyclists who ride up each Saturday, the hikers and mountain bikers as well as the people who just drive up for the view are each getting their piece of the mountain, this is a popular place open to everyone.